Core Design Program

 Design Collaborative peer mentors provide information and advice as well as plan, promote and facilitate programs in areas of personal and academic development for first-year students in this one-semester, nonresidential learning community.

 Applications (either the completed PDF file or Word doc) must be returned via email to Malinda Cooper, learning community coordinator, by 5 p.m.
-Friday, Feb.
-12, 2021.
-Due to COVID-19 protocols, all interviews will occur virtually via Webex.
+CST Wednesday, Feb.
+9, 2022.
 Contact Malinda Cooper with any questions.